MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/office-integration/office-integration-edit-excel.md

     }

-After a filter has been added programmatically, the resulting filter can be viewed in the Excel Data Connector App using the **Filter** button.
-The following image shows the Excel Data Connector App with the **Filter** button highlighted.
+After a filter has been added programmatically, the resulting filter can be viewed in the Excel Add-in using the **Filter** button.
+The following image shows the Excel Add-in with the **Filter** button highlighted.

 [![off101j](./media/off101j.png)](./media/off101j.png)

-The following image shows the Excel Data Connector App with the **Filter** dialog box opened.
+The following image shows the Excel Add-in with the **Filter** dialog box opened.

 [![off101k](./media/off101k.png)](./media/off101k.png)